 A poorly secured magic circle can cause your work to come undone from the middle.
 I’ve managed to prevent that with my makes by using the triple tuck method to secure it.
-But first, let’s make a magic circle.
+But first, let’s it!

 For this tutorial I used: